2021 Advertising Awards

 Can I enter something I entered last year?
 Not in the same competition, but if it meets the eligibility period for a different competition, then yes.

 Will the judges see my descriptions during the judging?
 Judges do not see the creative descriptions you have entered.
-These are only for publishing in the online Winners Gallery.
-If you feel judges need an explanatory note, you may include a short description as a support file (no more than 50 words or 10s for broadcast/video).
+These are only for publishing beside your entry if chosen as a winner.
+If you feel judges need an explanatory note, you may include a brief description as a Support File (no more than 50 words or 10 seconds for radio/video).

 Can I enter a piece in multiple categories?
 Yes.
 In your account on the My Entries home page, click "Copy" on any entry you've created.
 Be sure to change the discipline and/or entry category to the new one you want to submit to.